OSGeo/OSGeoLive-doc/en/overview/IPython_overview.rst

   :target: http://ipython.org/

 IPython
 ================================================================================

-IPython provides a rich architecture for interactive computing with:
+IPython provides a rich architecture for interactive computing in the python language:

 * Powerful interactive shells (terminal and Qt-based).
-* A browser-based notebook with support for code, text, mathematical expressions, inline plots and other rich media.
+* A browser-based notebook with support for code, text, mathematical expressions, inline plots and rich media.
 * Support for interactive data visualization and use of GUI toolkits.
 * Flexible, embeddable interpreters to load into your own projects.
-* Consistant, reliable high performance tools for parallel computing.
+* Straightforward tools for parallel computing.

 .. image:: ../../images/screenshots/800x600/ipython-notebook1.png
   :scale: 92 %